evainnocente/EiderTLRs/README.md

-# 537-project
+# Eider TLRs

 Introduction

-This project analyses whole genome sequences of Northern Common Eiders _(Somateria mollissima borealis)_ in order to answer the question: Does genetic variation in toll-like receptors (TLRs) contribute to avian cholera resistance?
+This project analyses whole genome sequences of Common Eiders _(Somateria mollissima)_ in order to answer the question: Does genetic variation in toll-like receptors (TLRs) contribute to avian cholera survival?